Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 - Create a GitHub Project Board to manage issues
 - Add backlog items to the Project Board
-- Describe the key principles and approaches to estimation [t-shirt estimation]
+- Describe the key principles and approaches to estimation
 - Apply MoSCoW with a client to prioritise items in a product backlog
 - Create questions for clarification needed from the client
 - Elicit clarifications and agree on project requirements with client